-Before I explain the inverted-commas-induced stress on ‘who’ and ‘write’, let me first provide pointers on why write a CSR or sustainability report in the first place.
-Broadly, I underline only three reasons: a) to track, record and present as well as set benchmarks for the organisation’s way of doing business and its influence on society and the environment; b) to let stakeholders know how the organisation is investing towards sustainability and development; and c) to abide by Section 135 of the Companies Act 2013; and d) and to remain in sync with the Sustainable Development Goals (SDGs).
+Before I explain the inverted-commas-induced stress on ‘who’ and ‘write’, let me provide pointers on why write a CSR or sustainability report in the first place.
+Broadly, I underline only four reasons: a) to track, record and present as well as set benchmarks for the organisation’s way of doing business and its influence on society and the environment; b) to let stakeholders know how the organisation is investing towards sustainability and development; and c) to abide by Section 135 of the Companies Act 2013; and d) and to remain in sync with the Sustainable Development Goals (SDGs).

 Here, I list out a few points that will help in identifying the right ‘writer’ within the organisation and help you in avoiding the mistakes that many Indian companies have made in the recent past.